13vickyy/13vickyy/README.md

 #  Hi there!
 I'm Victoria👋

 I'm a programming student at UTN and currently teach programming and robotics in primary school.
-I have training in AI, machine learning with Arduino, Python, C++ and OOP with TypeScript I'm passionate about technology and I'm looking for my first job in IT, where I can gain experience and keep learning every day.
+I have training in AI, machine learning with Arduino, Python, C++ and OOP with TypeScript.
+I'm passionate about technology and I'm looking for my first job in IT, where I can gain experience and keep learning every day.

 I'm still exploring which specific area I enjoy the most, so for now I'm focusing on learning more programming languages and improving the ones I already know.